- Practice Areas

 That said, I believe that auto drivers have a particular responsibility to be cautious around bicyclists and motorcyclists.
 Why?
 Because your car weighs a LOT more than their bike.
 In any car-versus-bike accident, the car always wins.
 You may be annoyed when a biker causes you to slow down, but the delay will likely be brief, and you will have a safe opportunity to pass if you calm down and wait, rather than finding yourself the cause of a motorcycle accident.

-Recently, a Boulder biker captured a video of an auto driver harassing him.
+Back in 2018, when this post was originally published, a Boulder biker captured a video of an auto driver harassing him.
 As you watch this video, it’s hard to understand why the driver is so angry.
 The bikers are following the law and he has every opportunity to pass safely.
 Why, then, does he sit on the bikers’ tails and honk incessantly?
 The egregiousness of the incident becomes most clear at approximately :40 seconds.

 Luckily, the driver was ultimately charged by the Colorado State Patrol, as reported by Westword.